zhangxin00/zhangxin00.github.io/_pages/about.md

 {% include base_path %}

-I am a final-year PhD student at Peking University, where I am very fortunate to be advised by Prof. [Qingni Shen](http://scholar.pku.edu.cn/pkuss-shenqn/ge-ren-jian-jie) and work closely with [Zhi Zhang](https://zhangzhics.github.io/).
+I will join the School of Computer Science and Technology at Shandong University as an Associate Professor in Summer 2026.
+I am currently completing my PhD at Peking University, advised by Prof. [Qingni Shen](http://scholar.pku.edu.cn/pkuss-shenqn/ge-ren-jian-jie).
 Previously, I was a visiting student at National University of Singapore advised by Prof. [Trevor E. Carlson](https://www.comp.nus.edu.sg/~tcarlson/), and was also an intern at Huawei Technologies.
-Before starting my PhD, I obtained my bachelor's degree from Hunan University, where I received the Pacemaker to Merit Student Award.
+I also collaborate closely with Prof. [Zhi Zhang](https://zhangzhics.github.io/) from the University of Western Australia.

 My research interests are in system security and computer architecture.
 In particular, I enjoy re-evaluating the rationale behind certain hardware designs, and uncovering new side-channel leakages to offer designers insights for building more secure systems.
 During my PhD, I identified several interrupt side channels [HPCA'24, DAC'24, TIFS'25, ISCA'26A] and power side channels [DAC'25 x2, TCAD'25, ISCA'26B].
 I also enjoy working with inspiring collaborators on interesting problems across computer security and architecture, which has led to more than 10 collaborative publications in top-tier venues.

 <!--
-re-evaluating the rationale behind certain hardware designs, and uncovering new side-channel leakages to offer designers insights for building more secure systems
+I am a final-year PhD student at Peking University, where I am very fortunate to be advised by Prof. [Qingni Shen](http://scholar.pku.edu.cn/pkuss-shenqn/ge-ren-jian-jie) re-evaluating the rationale behind certain hardware designs, and uncovering new side-channel leakages to offer designers insights for building more secure systems
 (Top 0.2% of all undergraduates)
+Before starting my PhD, I obtained my bachelor's degree from Hunan University, where I received the Pacemaker to Merit Student Award.
 I’m an incoming associate professor of School of Computer Science and Technology at Shandong University.-->

 <font color="#ff0000"> I will be joining the School of Computer Science and Technology at Shandong University as an Associate Professor in this summer.
 Please feel free to contact me by email if you are interested in working with me (at SDU or PKU).